fengctor/octune/README.md

 `path/to/octune mainModule.otn other1.otn ... otherk.otn`
 produces `Main.wav` if the files are successfully compiled.

+Use the `-o`/`--output` option to choose the name of the song produced;
+`-o SongName` will output the song to `SongName.wav`.

+The `--check` option will perform the checks done before sample generation without generating samples and outputting them to a file.
+This is useful for periodically verifying your Octune files are well-formed.

 # Language Description
 ## Syntax
 The syntax for an Octune file is given by the following grammar in EBNF: